Former LA County Sheriff Lee Baca Convicted In Jail Corruption Case

 Baca was tried before but the jury couldn't agree on a verdict.
 This time, a jury found Baca guilty of conspiracy, obstruction of justice and making false statements.

-The jury foreman told reporters that prosecutors presented their case well, and pointed to testimony by a former assistant sheriff who said he warned Baca not to mess with the feds.
+The jury foreman told reporters that prosecutors presented their case well and pointed to testimony by a former assistant sheriff who said he warned Baca not to mess with the feds.

 Federal officials claimed victory and said the decision shows no one is above the law — not even the sheriff.